KOTORCommunityPatches/K1_Community_Patch/README.md

 ### Leilukin:
 * Xor is non-human, while he was human in the XBox version: [Human Xor Restoration 1.0](http://deadlystream.com/forum/files/file/1091-human-xor-restoration/)
+* Carth’s romance check during the post-Leviathan scene was accurate only for one possible quest state.

 ### Markus Ramikin:
 * If you've talked with Bastila after kissing her, some dialog isn't available on the Rakatan Temple: [Bastila Romance Scriptfix 1.1](http://deadlystream.com/forum/files/file/1086-bastila-romance-scriptfix/)